 See below for a complete catalogue and description of each book available.
-If you see something you’d like to check out, email Zubin Patrawala, PE, at Enginuity Consulting, with the title and your preferred delivery method and we’ll get it to you!
+If you see something you’d like to check out, email Karen Santoro, CPSM, with the title and your preferred delivery method and we’ll get it to you!

 Each book is available for 30 days, with an optional 30 day extension and is FREE to our members!

 Don’t forget to let us know if you have any recommendations or titles you would like to see in our library.

 Holly R. Bolten, Julie Huval, Stephen A. Jones, Kevin Miller, David M. Shelton, and Ronald D. Worth.
 2015, SMPS Publications, 174 pages.

 Whether you are new to the A/E/C community and working on your very first job or you are a more seasoned professional who is taking on marketing responsibilities for the first time, you will find “A/E/C Marketing Fundamentals: Your Keys to Success’ a useful introduction to marketing basics.
 Even if you are a more experienced marketer, you will learn core principles and effective strategies that will improve your job performance.
 This ebook, developed by subject matter experts from the Society for Marketing Professional Services (SMPS), provides marketers with the resources and ideas necessary to adapt to the numerous standards changing the A/E/C industry.

 CPSM Study Guide Version 3.0

 2015, SMPS, 115 Pages.

 A comprehensive review of many of the topics tested on the CPSM exam.

 Cross-Selling Success: A Rainmaker’s Guide to Professional Account Development